Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Correspondence Test

-In the \cite{neumark_detecting_2012} model described in B.2, the higher the startup perceived quality, the more likely the investor will open this email.
-However, if some emails are too good (``overqualified"), investors may not want to look at them.
-Although such mechanism does not play an important role in Experiment 1 setting because better education background positively affects investors' response.
-Such extra mechanism can be added in the previous model by assuming the following non-monotonic hiring rule:
+In \cite{neumark_detecting_2012}, the higher the startup's perceived quality is, the more likely the investor will open the startup's email.
+However, if some emails are too good (i.e., ``overqualified"), investors may not want to spend time on them.
+Although this mechanism does not play an important role in Experiment B, this strategic channel can be added to the model of \cite{neumark_detecting_2012} by assuming the following non-monotonic hiring rule:\footnote{This subsection uses the notations in \cite{neumark_detecting_2012}.}